yxrjn/mlops-assignment/README.md

 notebooks (Previous individual task 1 and task 2 jupyter notebooks.
 Individual files!) data (Inside theres foolder called raw , inside theres individual given csv/excel) app (This is individual task 3 folder.
 Should be able to run with poetry. ) Folders

+app folder is a folder for all models integration.
+Where when you were to run the app.py in app folder in the main directory , you will be able to access all 3 models html and predictions.